adafruit/Adafruit_LvGL_Glue/README.md

  * [Adafruit ZeroTimer Library](https://github.com/adafruit/Adafruit_ZeroTimer)

 # Compatibility
+Version 2.1.0 eliminates the "widgets" examples -- only the simple "hello" examples are provided now.
+LittlevGL development moves faster than we have resources to continually update our examples.
+You'll fare better starting with one of the official LittlevGL examples, bringing in just the display and input initialization from one of our "hello" examples.

 Version 2.0.0 is a breaking change, mostly due to significant structural changes in the LittlevGL library for Arduino.
 If you were previously using an earlier version of this library and/or LittlevGL, both will need updating, and you should skim the examples and read through the hello_changes example specifically.

-Use on M0 (SAMD21) boards isn't recommended anymore, as LittlevGL has grown.
+Use on M0 (SAMD21) boards is no longer recommended, as LittlevGL has grown.
 Simple programs might still work, but it's better to move up to a device with more RAM -- M4 (SAMD51), nRF52 and ESP32 are currently supported.